A new platform for documentation and tutorials is launching soon.

 on every path, use

-vault path-help after mounting the backend.
+vault path-help after mounting the secrets engine.

 Version information ACLs are only available on Nomad 0.7.0 and above.